nativescript-vue/nativescript-vue/README.md

 ### ListView
 In the lists there are 2 changes.
-1. Before the lists expected a `for`, now awaits an`: items` in which we will pass our array or observablearray.
+1. Before the lists expected a `for`, now awaits an `:items` in which we will pass our array or observablearray.
-2. `v-template` is now `template`, waiting `#default=" {item, index}` to be able to access the current item and index.
-Note that in the following example of V3 you can strongly typed your item with TS.`#default` is the name of his template, if he has a template that is called `header` for example, declare this `#header="{item, index}`.
+2. `v-template` is now `template`, waiting `#default="{ item, index }` to be able to access the current item and index.
+Note that in the following example of V3 you can strongly typed your item with TS.`#default` is the name of his template, if he has a template that is called `header` for example, declare this `#header="{ item, index }`.

 Before (v2)
 ```html